Abby Stein: Activism

 In 2018, Stein co-founded her own feminist/womanist multi-faith and inclusive celebration of women and non-binary people of all faith traditions, called Sacred Space, with former Mormon feminist and founder of Ordain Women, human rights lawyer Kate Kelly, and Yale Divinity School professor and Baptist preacher Eboni Marshall-Turman.

 Stein has been an outspoken advocate for Palestinian rights.
 Following the October 7 attacks, Stein, the daughter of an Israeli immigrant, managed her own grief while mobilizing her community in opposition of Israel's increasing violence against Palestinians.
 She has continued to work towards ceasefire solutions and recognition of human rights violations against Palestinians as a founding member and organizer of Rabbis for Ceasefire.
+In September 2026, Stein was arrested alongside over 100 protestors at a protest ahead of a speech by Israeli prime minister Benjamin Netanyahu at the United Nations General Assembly.

+Political campaign activity

 During the 2020 Democratic Party presidential primaries, Stein supported Bernie Sanders's campaign.

 Stein is a member of the Democratic Socialists of America (DSA).
 During the 2025 New York City mayoral election, she endorsed Zohran Mamdani.
+In November 2025 she was appointed to the Mamdani Transition Team Committee.
+She then continued working with Mayor Mamdani as a consultant, focusing on transgender health care.